 - 1- C-MAPPER introduces itself to all PIM-NG routers, so that everyone knows about its address. - 2- C-RP'(s) introduce themselves to the C-MAPPER, by sending unicast RP introductions to the C-MAPPER's address.
-So they wait to receive a C-MAPPER introduction. - 3- C-MAPPER will send discovery messages or introduction messages to PIM-NG routers to inform them about the existence of the RPs so sources can use the RP address to introduce themselves to the nearest RP. - 4- Clients or simply put all none PIM-NG C-MAPPER/RP routers will use the C-MAPPER to find RPs. - 5- Clients or simply put ALL none PIM-NG C-MAPPER/RP routers will either only-forward specific multicast address groups or listen to them .
+So they wait to receive a C-MAPPER introduction. - 3- If any TR exists in the multicast domain, it MUST introduce itself to the closest C-MAPPER. - 4- C-MAPPER will send discovery messages or introduction messages to PIM-NG routers to inform them about the existence of the RPs so sources can use the RP address to introduce themselves to the nearest RP. - 5- Clients or simply put all none PIM-NG C-MAPPER, RP and TR routers will use the C-MAPPER to find RP'(s) or Tr'(s). - 6- Clients or simply put ALL none PIM-NG C-MAPPER, RP and TR routers will either only-forward specific multicast address groups or listen to them .

-Figure 23 will be used as the basic topology to explain the process related to an enterprise network with one multicast domain.
+Figure 25 will be used as the basic topology to explain the process related to an enterprise network with one multicast domain.

-Figure 23 network design with one multicast domain
+Figure 25 network design with one multicast domain